suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

 This article will be laser-focused on setting up GitHub Actions, so I may gloss over technical details I consider ancillary.
 Here are some background readings if you're interested:

 - The [docs](https://nextjs.org/docs/advanced-features/static-html-export) on how to build an SSG site with Next.js.
-For the purpose of this article, AYNTK is to use the `next build` and `next export` commands to generate the files for a static site.
+For this article, AYNTK is to use the `next build` and `next export` commands to generate the files for a static site.

 - The [docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) on how to publish a static site on GitHub Pages.
-For the purpose of this article, AYNTK is to commit and push the build files within the `docs` folder in the project root directory to deploy the site.
+For this article, AYNTK is to commit and push the build files within the `docs` folder in the project root directory to deploy the site.

 - The [definitions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#the-components-of-github-actions) of the different components of a GitHub Actions pipeline.